andrelowky/emergencydepartment/README.md

 # emergencydepartment

+## Installation
+Create a conda environment with Python==3.11.7 and install the dependencies listed in requirements.txt.

+## Write up
 The simulation model should consider the key components of triaging, treatments, lab tests, disposition, discharge and waiting/transfer to other department.
 Parameters would include: patient arrival rates, probabilties and timings for each component, timings for moving between components, and resource availabilities of each component.